-Creating customer journey insights for ERGO
+Creating customer journey insights

 A holistic view of their data

 ERGO offers a large range of personal and commercial insurance products and they have invested a fair amount in marketing activities to broadcast their brand name into the market.
-Yet they lacked an organized overview of their data pertaining to marketing activities which was coming in from many different platforms.
+Yet they lacked an organised overview of their data pertaining to direct marketing activities which was coming in from many different platforms.
 Thus, they have been working side-by-side with Dept to build a state-of-the-art Marketing Data Hub to better understand and serve their current customers as well as to acquire additional ones in a much more cost-efficient way.

 We created a marketing data hub to give ERGO a holistic view of their data

 Dept tackled the problem head-on.
-We began by doing a deep analysis of the client’s internal business requirements in order to better understand the company’s status quo in terms of data, technology, and organizational readiness as well as to properly understand their data vision.
+We began by doing a deep analysis of the client’s internal business requirements in order to better understand the company’s status quo in terms of data, technology and organisational readiness as well as to properly understand their data vision.
 Based on this information, our team developed a technical blueprint for a cloud-based marketing tech stack tailored to ERGO’s specific needs.
-This became the foundation for building the actual technical infrastructure which centered around a Marketing Data Hub as a source for all marketing activities.
-By having everything under one roof, the company was able to view and analyze the entire customer journey rather than piece it together from various silos.
+This became the foundation for building the actual technical infrastructure which centred around a Marketing Data Hub as a source for all direct marketing activities.
+By having everything under one roof, the company was able to view and analyse the entire customer journey rather than piece it together from various silos.
 Thus allowing them to play around more with different marketing strategies and campaigns depending on who they want to target when.
 This also fostered a ‘self-serve culture’ which allowed employees to see and query the data themselves in order to implement a more data-driven approach to their daily work.

 Once the infrastructure was in place, we built an Attribution Model making it possible for the company to see what percentage of each marketing channel was involved in the conversion process.
 Online data sources were added first, then offline ones and lastly the two were combined to get a holistic understanding of the entire customer journey.
 Once the prototype was fully functional, additional data sources, such as TV commercial data, were added which enriched the user-centricity of the database.